-Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover a significant portion of healthcare costs.
+Original Medicare in Raleigh (Parts A and B) helps beneficiaries cover significant healthcare costs.
 However, there are still gaps in healthcare coverage that can grow costly for beneficiaries.
 To fill in the gaps in medical coverage, 36.80% of the 353,691 Original Medicare enrollees use Medicare Advantage plans.

-Supplemental Medicare plans help beneficiaries in Raleigh, North Carolina reduce their Medicare costs.
-These plans cover the healthcare expenses that Original Medicare Parts A and B do not.
+Supplemental Medicare plans help Raleigh, North Carolina beneficiaries reduce their Medicare costs.
+These plans cover the healthcare expenses that Original Medicare Parts A and B don’t.
 The quotes in this article reflect the premiums and advantages of a 65-year-old female beneficiary.

-By far, the cheapest Medical Advantage plan available in Raleigh, North Carolina is Alignment Health.
+Alignment Health is the cheapest Medical Advantage plan available in Raleigh, North Carolina.
 The maximum out-of-pocket premium for this plan is $2,499.
 However, the star rating is not available.

 The next cheapest option for a Medical Advantage plan is UnitedHealthcare.
 This plan has a five out of five-star rating, making it extremely high-quality.
 Plus, the MOOP is only $3,600.

 The next cheapest option is BlueCross Blue Shield (BCBS) of North Carolina, which is a health maintenance organization (HMO).
-It is rated highly with four out of five stars.
+It’s rated highly, with four out of five stars.
 The MOOP is $5,900.

 |PLAN||PREMIUM||MOOP||Plan Type||Star Rating|